Arriving on Official Move In Days

 Each resident receives at least basic furnishings - a bed, desk, desk chair, bookcase and/or bookshelves, dresser and/or closet, a trash can, and recycling can.
 Some buildings have additional furnishings which are listed on each building’s web page.
 Residents may certainly bring small pieces of supplementary furniture, as long as they do not create a fire hazard.
 Please note that the furniture provided by HLS in your room/suite/apartment cannot be removed from the dorm room.
 Residents CANNOT bring their own beds to replace the HLS beds provided unless they have a documented medical condition or disability that requires it, in which case we require documentation from a licensed physician.
 Prior to your arrival, please contact the housing coordinator with any medical conditions that require potential alterations to your housing.

 During Move Out, students from all of the schools at Harvard donate any unwanted items.
 These items are then re-sold at Stuff Sales.
 The Harvard University Stuff Sales will be in late August and early September.
 They will take place in front of the Science Center.
 It is an excellent opportunity to get dorm furniture or items for a very cheap price.

-Beginning in fall 2013, the Gropius exterior doors and stairwell doors will have card readers on them.
+The Gropius and North Hall exterior doors have card readers on them.
+In addition, the Gropius stairwell doors will also have card readers.
 Harvard University ID cards will work with the card readers to grant access to the exterior doors.
-If you are a Gropius resident and your ID card is not working on the card readers, please email Becky Andreasson at email@example.com.
+If you are a Gropius or North Hall resident and your ID card is not working on the card readers, please email Becky Andreasson at firstname.lastname@example.org.